UPDATED August 31, 2020

-Have you come up with a clear plan or strategy for HOW you will use Zoho CRM in your business?
+Do you have a clear plan or strategy for HOW your company will use Zoho CRM in your business?
 New technology is fun and the idea of automating processes is very appealing.
-The hitch is that planning work needs to be put in before you start uploading contacts and setting up workflows.
+The hitch is that the planning work needs to be handled before you start importing contacts and setting up automations / workflows.

-If you already have a CRM Strategy, then you can jump down the page to the "Intro to Zoho CRM" section.
+If you have already created a CRM Strategy, then jump down this page to the "Intro to Zoho CRM" section.

-Clients ask me about how to write social media posts that will connect with their customers or emails that will get opened because of a good subject line.
+Clients often ask me how to write social media posts that will connect with their customers or emails that will get high open rates from a strong subject line.

 The first thing I tell them is to be sure they are offering something of real value.
-Offering value is through your marketing is called a content marketing strategy and it's a powerful tool.
+When you are offering value through your marketing, it is the best way to achieve a successful content marketing strategy.

-The second thing I tell them is the way you know you're offering value is by understanding your customers.
-You can better understand your customers by listening to what they say, watching what they are doing and asking them what they want.
+The second thing I tell them about knowing whether you're offering value begins with understanding your ideal customers.
+You can better connect with customers by listening to what they say, watching what they are doing, and asking smart questions about what they want.

-If you are developing your marketing funnel or still in a place of understanding your customers, then you'll want to go to these two articles first:
+If you are developing a marketing funnel or still in a place of understanding your customers, then you'll check out these two articles first:

-When we are talking about a CRM Strategy, we are talking about how you can thoughtfully come up with a way to engage with prospects and customers in a way that feels completely genuine and personal - while also increasing conversions and (hopefully) reducing some of your work.
+When referring to a CRM Strategy, we are talking about how you can thoughtfully come up with a way to engage with prospects and customers.
+You can do this in a way that feels completely genuine and personal, while also increasing conversions and (hopefully) reducing some work.

-Who are your customers and what are the steps they take to go from stranger to loyal fan?
+Who are your customers and what are steps do they take to go from prospect (stranger) to returning customer (loyal fan)?
 Work with your team to document theses steps.
-Identify the holes and failures.
-Then decide how you would like to address those failures and holes.
+If you have the time and patience, then really get into the details.

-There are most likely going to be times where you can put more effort or a better effort towards building up strong relationships.
-What are the opportunities?
 Many real estate agents use birthdays and home buying anniversaries to keep the conversation going with their past clients.
-It's a simple card that has a big impact.
-Focus on relationship building and developing empathy for your customers that is the highest priority.
+It's a simple card in the mail that costs you $1.50 and it has a big potential impact.
+Consider relationship building as part of your conversion conversation flow.

 Whether you track customers and prospects using a spreadsheet, a CRM software, or a notebook is not the most immediate concern.
 Start somewhere.
 Whatever is the easiest place for you to start.
 If you have never done this before, it may seem like an enormous step, so I created a template Customer Tracking Tool and you can use and make your own.
 Get that Customer Tracking Tool Here.
 The collection and organization of contact data and about those relationships is the final key to your CRM Strategy.